What is Air France policy on carry-on allowance?

 Valuable and fragile items (keys, important documents, jewelry, cameras, notebook computers, etc.), as well as necessities (medicine), are best transported in the cabin.
 All items carried as cabin baggage must fit underneath the seat in front of the passenger, or in a locker provided especially for this purpose.

 Liquids transported in your hand baggage must not exceed 100 ml per product and be placed in a resealable, clear plastic bag (maximum volume of 1 liter).
 A single sealed plastic bag per passenger is permitted.
-When traveling within the European Union, duty-free liquids can be purchased at the airport or on board, as long as they remain in a sealed bag and are accompanied by the receipt.
-When you have a connection flight in a European airport, duty-free liquids purchased outside of the European Union or on board will be confiscated by security during your connection.
+If you have a connecting flight in a European Union country, you can keep duty-free liquids purchased at the airport or on board, as long as they remain in a sealed bag and are accompanied by the receipt.
+For a connection in another country, you should find out about the regulations in effect in the country where you are making your connection.

 Free Baggage Allowance